charlieb954/eleventy-recipes/src/recipes/chicken-and-bacon-mac-n-cheese.md

 ---

 ## {{title}}
-A twist to the usual mac n cheese recipes.
+A twist to the usual mac n cheese recipe.

 ## info
 * About 30 minutes